 The Add Calculated Data tool has several calculation actions that can be performed on art geometry.
 The calculated data populates existing or new MAP Attribute columns.
 The calculation options are:

 •Elevation, Position, and North Angle for points

 •Colours for labels, lines and areas

 Calculated values are not updated automatically when the source column changes.
-Add Calculated Data must be run again to apply newly calculations.
+Add Calculated Data must be run again to apply new calculations.
 Calculated data can be added or updated to all art on a layer or only to the selected art, however, statistical calculations are based on the entire dataset.

 Add Calculated Data can populate new or existing attribute columns.
 Only attributes of type Double can be updated.

-For statistic calculations, the source column must be numerical (Integer or Double).
+For statistical calculations, the source column must be numerical (Integer or Double).
 Users may need to use the Join Table function to import appropriate numerical data beforehand (e.g. election results per county).
 See Edit Schema in MAP Attributes.

 Using Add Calculated Data

 If necessary, select features before using the Add Calculated Data tool.
 Click the Add Calculated Data button on the MAP Toolbar.
 Enable the Apply to selected features only option if required.

 Calculate Centroid or Position